 Welcome back friend to Part 3 of my PCOS Series!
-If you haven’t already read Part 1: Intro to PCOS and Part 2: 3 Categories of PCOS then make sure you click the links and get familiar with the most common female hormonal imbalance in North America.
+If you haven’t already read Part 1: Intro to PCOS and Part 2: 3 Categories of PCOS then make sure you click the links and get familiar with the most common hormonal imbalance in folks who menstruate in North America.

 One of my absolute all-time favourite recommendations for PCOS is to drink 1 cup of spearmint tea every day.
 This study found that drinking spearmint tea every day for 30 days lowered testosterone levels and helped boost LH and FSH.
 Plus it just tastes so good.
 I combine it with peppermint, raspberry leaf, and nettle to make a delicious tea blend!